web3privacy/web3privacy/README.md

 - [Crypviser Secure Messenger](https://crypviser.network/) - The most private messaging app, based on Blockchain technology.

 ## Browser
-- [Lokinet](https://lokinet.org) - Lokinet is powered by a decentralised network of staked nodes.
-Nobody can shut it down.
-Nobody can spy on you.
 - [Puma browser](https://www.pumabrowser.com) - Puma is a mobile browser and wallet for the Web3 ecosystem.
 Private by design.
 - [Brave](http://brave.com) - Browse privately.
 Search privately.
 And ditch Big Tech.
 - [Opera Crypto Browser](https://www.opera.com/crypto/next) - Experience the Web3 browser for crypto users.
 Get crypto-oriented security enhancements, manage multiple crypto wallets simultaneously, and access Discord, Telegram and more directly from the sidebar.